HOW TO CREATE A PHILADELPHIA ITINERARY FOR 3 DAYS

 With plenty of hotels to choose from around the city, here are a few suggestions for your 3 days in Philadelphia for all budgets.

-A midrange budget option would be Club Quarters Hotel in Philadelphia.
+A mid-range budget option would be Club Quarters Hotel in Philadelphia.
 It’s a nicely decorated hotel with a great location near Liberty Bell Center and a subway station.

-If you’re on a tight budget, take a look at La Reserve Bed and Breakfast, which has 19th century décor and is located in downtown Philadelphia near popular Rittenhouse Square.
+If you’re on a tight budget, take a look at La Reserve Bed and Breakfast, which has 19th-century décor and is located in downtown Philadelphia near popular Rittenhouse Square.

-How to Get Around Philadelphia
+How to Get Around Philly

 While you can rent a car to get around the city, you may find it difficult to navigate the convoluted street patterns and traffic, not to mention find parking.
 So, I would suggest skipping a car since you will be spending most of your time in the city center.